satyamlal/PracticeProjects/FrontEnd/SimonSays/README.md

 # SimonSaysJS

-A basic JavaScript Project of Simon Says Game
+A simple FrontEnd HTML, CSS and JS Project of Simon Says Game